 Like Slovak and Czech, Polish belongs to the West Slavic group of the Slavic branch of the Indo-European language family.
 It is also part of the subgroup of the Lechitic group, which is in Latin script.

-Originally derived from Old Polish, it is the primary language of Poland and serves as the mother tongue of the Poles.
+Originally derived from Old Polish, Polish is the primary language and the mother tongue of the Poles.
 Around 98% of its citizens speak it as their first language.

 It is also a recognized minority tongue in Hungary, the Czech Republic, Lithuania, Slovakia, Romania, and Ukraine.
-Plus, it is an official language of the European Union, along with 23 others.
+In addition, it is the official language of the European Union and 23 others.

 The Council for the Polish Language is an organization that moderates and manages standard Polish.
 In short, it is the guardian and authority of the Polish language in all its forms.